NMeyer8386/mobileFinal/README.md

 If you would like to delete a bug (which you definitely won't need to do because Star Citizen Bugs are forever), all you have to do is hold the entry.

-*Disclaimer: This application does not actually report bugs to CIG or RSI.*
+*Disclaimer: This application does not actually report bugs to CIG or RSI nor does the app have any affiliation with either company.*